TheRobBrennan/nextjs-podcast-explorer/README.md

 #### Deployment

-Once a PR has been merged into `master`, the project will be automatically deployed to [https://nextjs-podcast-explorer.now.sh](https://nextjs-podcast-explorer.now.sh)
+Once a PR has been merged into `master` the project will be automatically deployed to [https://nextjs-podcast-explorer.now.sh](https://nextjs-podcast-explorer.now.sh)